 Key Findings

-Tuition for online criminal justice degrees in Maryland ranges from about $10,000 to $25,000 per year for undergraduates, with higher costs for master's programs.
+Tuition for online criminal justice degrees ranges from $10,000 to $25,000 per year, with in-state residents benefiting from lower rates.

 Program Accreditation and Industry Recognition